slang-legacy/wp-json-api/README.md

 The following arguments modify how you get results back from the API.
 The redirect response styles are intended for use with the data manipulation methods.

 * Setting `callback` to a JavaScript function name will trigger a JSONP-style callback.
-* Setting `redirect` to a URL will cause the user's browser to redirect to the specified URL with a `status` value appended to the query vars (see the *Response objects* section below for an explanation of status values).
+* Setting `redirect` to a URL will cause the user's browser to redirect to the specified URL with a `status` value appended to the query vars (see [Response objects](#response-objects) for an explanation of status values).
 * Setting `redirect_[status]` allows you to control the resulting browser redirection depending on the `status` value.
 * Setting `dev` to a non-empty value adds whitespace for readability and responds with `text/plain`
 * Errors are suppressed unless `dev` is set to a non-empty value